-First, that of climate change.
+First, that of the climate emergency.
 The Government's commitment to net zero emissions by 2050 is one of the most ambitious in the world and places a great emphasis on the need for transport to move towards this goal and to develop its future programmes with this in mind.